 Our Values

 Our movement needs both more resources and people power than ever.
 But our supporters have become increasingly alienated: instead of being asked to bring their skills, relationships, and resources to join us, they’re being asked to all-caps DONATE $3 OR THE PLANET WILL BURN TOMORROW!
-Donor organizers cut through this doomsday cycle by providing context, support, and an invitation to people that know and trust them.
+Donor organizers cut through this doomsday cycle by providing context, support, and an invitation to people who know and trust them.

 From grassroots disengagement and widening wealth gaps, our movements are increasingly funded by high-net-worth institutions and individuals.
 This focus can shift movement organizations’ priorities from experimenting and scaling their work to spending time on activities that service funder-focused metrics and reporting.
 Building donor organizer capacity allows us to move back toward our grassroots origins of building people power through resourcing.